Refresh reload repeat rotate sync update icon

 Refresh reload repeat rotate sync update icon summary

-Icon name: refresh reload repeat rotate sync update
+Icon name: Refresh reload repeat rotate sync update icon

 Set name: Pictograms Vol1